curtispuetz/pypp-docs/docs/lang_features/types/list.md

     f: list[str] = str_list(1000, "hello")
 ```

-This translates to the following .h and .cpp files:
+For reference, this translates to the following .h and .cpp files:

 ```cpp
 #pragma once